 A partial assessment was presented this year for BSAI Kamchatka flounder.
 This stock is assessed on a biennial basis and is managed in Tier 3.
 The last full assessment was in 2018.
 New input data for the projection model included updated catch for 2018 and estimated catch for 2019-2020.
-The OFL and ABC recommendations for 2020 are slightly higher than projected with the 2018 full assessment model, and the stock is specified in Tier 3a.
+The OFL and ABC recommendations for 2020 are slightly higher to what was projected with the 2018 full assessment model, and the stock is specified in Tier3a.

-The SSC accepts the GPT's and authors' recommended 2020 and 2021 OFL/ABC.
+The SSC accepts the Plan Team's and authors' recommended 2020 and 2021 OFL/ABC.